patrickasafe/dd-character-sheet/README.md

 This is my personal project aiming to improve my react skill and help RPGs fans using a unique, interactive, responsive and configurable RPG character sheet.
 For now, I'm doing this project using D&D5E, maybe someday other systems.

-# URGENT THINGS TO DO:
+## URGENT THINGS TO DO:

+###

-* Create a generic component that will represent "Inspiration", "Proficiency Bonus", "Passive Wisdom".
-This component will contain a textfield or numbercounter sided by a title description.
+* **[✓]** Create a generic component that will represent "Inspiration", "Proficiency Bonus", "Passive Wisdom".
+This component will contain a  numbercounter sided by a title description.

 * Create a generic component for "Skill" (skills must have a proficiency check ) and "Saving Throws", something like: Icon + counter + description.